bzick/tokenizer/readme.md

 ### Float number

-Any float number is stored in one token `tokenizer.TokenFloat`.
+Any float number is stored as one token with key `tokenizer.TokenFloat`.
 Float number may
 - have point, for example `1.2`
 - have exponent, for example `1e6`
 - have lower `e` or upper `E` letter in the exponent, for example `1E6`, `1e6`